Filair

 Filair was an airline based in the Democratic Republic of the Congo.
 It operated from N'Dolo Airport in Kinshasa.
 The airline was on the list of air carriers banned in the European Union, as well as all airlines regulated by the authorities in the DRC.

+The founder and owner of Filair was Danny Philemotte, a Belgian pilot, who died in an air crash involving one of the company's Let-L410 turboprops in 2010.

 Destinations

 It operated regional flights to Boma, Idiofa, Kikwit, Matadi and Muanda, among others.